mohradza/firmware/docs/developer-guide/debugging.md

 sudo apt-get install libpython2.7:i386
 ```

-## Configure QtCreator for ARM Development
+## Configure QtCreator for ARM development

 Open up the new QtCreator you just installed (make sure it's the new one, and not the version you get from `apt-get`)